cubakija/cubakija.github.io/README.md

-Prophecies about Jesus Christ in the Bible https://bra.in/2jXP2j
+Bible prophecies about Jesus Christ - https://bra.in/2jXP2j